 Then, there’s the food.
-Run by veterans of Michelin-starred kitchens, The Restaurant aims to surprise and delight at every turn.
+Run by veterans of Michelin-starred kitchens, The Restaurant, modeled after some popular Charleston restaurants, aims to surprise and delight at every turn.
 This means an ever-changing menu, artful plating and service that keeps experience top of mind.

 We chatted with chefs Daniel Hadida and Eric Robertson about food, design and what’s inspiring them recently.